panva/jose/docs/jwt/decrypt/interfaces/JWTDecryptOptions.md

 • `optional` **maxTokenAge?**: `string` \| `number`

-Maximum time elapsed from the JWT "iat" (Issued At) Claim value, in seconds when a number (e.g.
+Maximum time since the JWT "iat" (Issued At) Claim, in seconds or a duration string (e.g. "2 hours").
+Requires the claim to be present.
-5), or resolved into seconds when a string (e.g. "5 seconds", "10 minutes", "2 hours").
-This
-option makes the JWT "iat" (Issued At) Claim presence required.

 ***